Kestrel Instruments Support & FAQs

 For Kestrel 4500 Ballistic and 5700 Ballistic meters, the ballistics calculator will ALWAYS use station pressure despite the altitude number that is entered.

 - If you want station pressure, set your reference altitude to ZERO on the Baro screen (4500 Series) or just view the Pressure screen (5000 Series).

 - If you want your altitude to display correctly and have station pressure, you will need to enter your current barometric pressure as the reference barometric pressure.
 The reference altitude should remain ZERO, and Sync Alt should be OFF.

 The Kestrel will always display the correct density altitude no matter what is entered as the reference altitude.
 Density altitude is calculated from temperature, humidity, and station pressure.
 Density altitude data is NOT impacted by reference altitude....
 Read more

 Barometric pressure is pressure adjusted to sea level.
-You need reference altitude to calculate this number.
+You need a reference altitude to calculate this number.
 This is used to equate pressures independent of the altitude in order to view pressure changes/storm fronts.
 This calculation is typically used in meteorology....
 Read more

 Station pressure is used in practical applications outside of weather.
 For example, ballistics, air flight, and drag racing.
 This is the unadjusted atmospheric pressure felt at your current location....
 Read more